Bounteous-Inc/youtube-google-analytics/readme.md

 ## License

-Licensed under the Creative Commons 4.0 International Public License.
-Refer to the LICENSE.MD file in the repository for the complete text of the license.
+Licensed under the MIT License.
+For a complete copy of the license, please refer to the LICENSE.md file included with this repository.

 ## Acknowledgements